BVLC/caffe/docs/index.md

 We sincerely appreciate your interest and contributions!
 If you'd like to contribute, please read the [developing & contributing](development.html) guide.

-Yangqing would like to give a personal thanks to the NVIDIA Academic program for providing GPUs, [Oriol Vinyals](http://www1.icsi.berkeley.edu/~vinyals/) for discussions along the journey, and BVLC PI [Trevor Darrell](http://www.eecs.berkeley.edu/~trevor/) for advice.
+Yangqing would like to give a personal thanks to the NVIDIA Academic program for providing GPUs, [Oriol Vinyals](http://www1.icsi.berkeley.edu/~vinyals/) for discussions along the journey, and BAIR PI [Trevor Darrell](http://www.eecs.berkeley.edu/~trevor/) for advice.